Why isn’t Flow recording my voice?

 Desktop (Mac & Windows)

 Work through these steps in order.
-After each one, dictate a short phrase — if text appears, you're done.
+After each one, dictate a short phrase to test.

 1. Check microphone permissions.
-On Mac: System Settings → Privacy & Security → Microphone, and confirm Wispr Flow is toggled on.
-On Windows: Settings → Privacy & Security → Microphone, and confirm Microphone access is on and Wispr Flow is allowed.
+On Mac, open System Settings → Privacy & Security → Microphone.
+On Windows, open Settings → Privacy & Security → Microphone.
+Confirm microphone access is on and Wispr Flow is allowed.
 Restart Flow if you made changes.

 2. Verify the correct input device.
-On Mac: System Settings → Sound → Input.
-On Windows: Settings → System → Sound → Input.
+Open input settings (Mac: System Settings → Sound → Input / Windows: Settings → System → Sound → Input).
 Select your microphone and speak — the input level meter should bounce.
-If it doesn't, try a different mic or port.
-Also confirm the input volume slider isn't at zero, since another app can silently set it there.
+Confirm the input volume slider isn't at zero, since another app can silently set it there.
+If the meter doesn't move, try a different mic or port.

 3. Restart Flow.
 Quit Flow from the menu bar (Mac) or system tray (Windows), then reopen it from Applications, Spotlight, or the Start menu.

 Warning: Reset & Restart deletes local data (dictation history, AI edit history, notes, notifications, meeting data, and local backups).
-Your dictionary, stats, and settings re-sync from the cloud on restart.
+Your cloud-synced content is not affected — your dictionary, stats, and settings re-sync from the cloud on restart.
 Only use this step if support advises it, or after the first three steps fail.

 Note: Windows typically grants microphone access automatically.
 If Flow needs permission, it opens the Windows privacy page directly — there is no separate permission dialog like on Mac.

-If your microphone stops delivering audio mid-dictation on Mac, Flow tells you:
+If your microphone stops delivering audio mid-dictation, Flow tells you:

-• After 15 seconds of silence: A "Microphone is not working" notification appears with a Select microphone button.
-Use it to switch input devices.
+• If silence continues: A "Microphone is not working" notification appears with Select microphone and Contact us buttons.
+It stays until dismissed — use Select microphone to switch input devices.

 • If audio recovers on its own: The waveform resumes, but the notification stays visible until you stop and restart dictation.